webfirmframework/kotlin-wffweb-demo-apps/README.md

 Leverage the power of Kotlin & Java to build realtime web apps.
 The following are the demo projects in this repository.

 ##### kotlinminimalproductionsample is a Kotlin + Java project
 It contains both Kotlin code and Java code.
-It's based on Kotlin version 1.2.21
+Each branch contains code for different Java versions.